Editor’s Note: Since this story was published, Verna Rose lost her battled with cancer.

 “Even though Verna had advanced metastatic cancer when I first saw her, she has always been so upbeat,” Hong said.
 “She speaks to my office at least once a week, comes in for chemotherapy every 14 days and visits my clinic every four months.
 She is handling her treatments well.”

-“I wouldn’t be here if it weren’t for Dr. Hong and Kristin (McCune, RN, clinical nurse in the UI Cancer Center’s survivorship program),” Rose said.
+“I wouldn’t be here if it weren’t for Dr. Hong and Kristin (Andersen, RN, clinical nurse in the UI Cancer Center’s survivorship program),” Rose said.
 “If I have any problems or need any information all I have to do is pick up the phone and they are always there for me.
 They have been a godsend.”